danpage/awesome-implementation-attack/README.md

 *This is
-a curated list of awesome resources related to the topic of (cryptographic) implementation attacks: not that resource is loosely defined, but the aim is **not** to simply list every related research paper (since there are too many).
+a curated list of awesome resources related to the topic of (cryptographic) implementation attacks: note that resource is loosely defined, but the aim is **not** to simply list every related research paper (since there are too many).
 The principle of such attacks is a focus on concrete implementation versus abstract specification of a cryptographic construction.
 Concrete instances